 David Barton and Samuel Harney are two young men in their early twenties from a small village called Eadestown, located just outside Naas in County Kildare.
 The two lads have been friends since they were three years old, having attended the same playschool and primary school together.
 They have always wanted to start a business together and they were never really sure of what route to go.
 They started Club Nine Collection clothing brand in 2020 and have been going from strength to strength ever since.
 The clothing brand isn’t just any ordinary brand it’s extremely fashionable and also sustainable.
-The young men said they didn’t want to be “just a sustainable brand” but also wanted to be something really cool and fashionable that people would want to wear.
+The young men said they didn’t want to be “just a sustainable brand” but also wanted to be something really cool and fashionable like the ones at DapperClan that most men would want to wear.
 This is something that they think makes them stand out from other sustainable brands because they think many sustainable brand only appeal to the eco-friendly cohort and forget that people want to be both eco-friendly and fashionable.
 The Club Nine clothing collection is 100% made from a mixture of organic cotton and recyclable polyester.

 The reason why recycling is so important is that it prevents pollution, reduces the need to harvest new raw materials, saves energy, reduce greenhouse gas emissions, saves money, reduces the amount of waste that ends up in landfills, and allows products to be used to their fullest extent.
 If you will like to star dividing your garbage and recycling, get here some of the cheap skip bins Perth now on sale.